 Well, to turn my frown upside down I’ve learned how to make a mean broiled lobster tail for special occasions at home (buying and preparing it yourself costs roughly half of what you’d pay at a restaurant around here) and for a family dinner during the week, I opt for my tried and true broiled cod recipe we call Poor Man’s Lobster here in Wisconsin.

-The cod, when prepared as instructed below, has the texture and consistency of lobster and tastes almost like the real thing.
+When prepared as instructed below, the cod has the texture and consistency of lobster and tastes almost like the real thing.

 I promise it will not taste “fishy” and your house will not reek of seafood for the next several days.
 People who don’t even like fish, like this recipe, and it’s been known to please even the pickiest eaters – AKA my children.